 5. What does Carmen know?
 Several Dallas Decoder readers say Carmen (Marlene Forte) should be a prime suspect in the “Who Killed J.R.?” mystery.
 The theory: Cliff, Harris (Mitch Pileggi) or another of J.R.’s enemies has dirt on one of Carmen’s children, Elena or Drew.
 This enemy blackmailed Carmen into visiting Mexico and shooting J.R.

 I’ve always been skeptical of this idea, although there are some clues to support it: In “Blame Game,” the episode where J.R. departs Southfork, Elena mentions Carmen is in Mexico – which is where J.R. died.
 Meanwhile, in “Love and Family,” when the Ewings watched TV news coverage of the police manhunt for Drew, Carmen said, “I know he’s always been trouble, Mr. Bobby, but he’s not a killer.
 He would never do such a thing unless he was forced to by other people.
 Bad people.”
 Was Carmen speaking from experience?

 6. What does Bobby know?
 When John Ross (Josh Henderson) entered Bobby’s Southfork study in “Love and Family,” the safe was open and Bobby was reading what looked like a handwritten letter, which he discreetly slid under a book upon noticing his nephew’s arrival.
 Presumably, this is the mysterious document that J.R. left for Bobby.
 There’s really nothing new here to report, except to wonder anew: What the hell does the letter say?

-Share your thoughts on the latest evidence in the comments section below and read past posts on Dallas Decoder’s “Who Killed J.R.?” page.
+Who done it?
+Share your theories below and read more posts on Dallas Decoder’s “Who Killed J.R.?” page.